-Fusion Drives and APFS
+Problems with Fusion Drives and APFS

-If you have a Fusion Drive you might want to hold of updating to High Sierra, although it should work fine, it just won’t be able to take advantage of one of the new features in High Sierra, the new Apple File System (APFS).
+If you have a Fusion Drive you might want to hold off updating to High Sierra, although it should work fine, it just won’t be able to take advantage of one of the new features in High Sierra, the new Apple File System (APFS).
 More on APFS below,

 APFS is limited to Macs with Flash storage (or SSDs).
 Excluding Fusion Drives, which combine Flash with a Hard Drive, and older Hard Drive equipped models.